Diyi2020/Diyi2020.github.io/_pages/about.md

 Exploring __Quantum Technology__, __Moiré Material__ are my main interests for applications in Quantum.
 On the other hand, it is interesting to harness Quantum Computer and Artificial Intelligence for __Scientific Computing__.

 __Programming Language__: Julia, Python, Matlab

+"_What makes the theory of relativity so acceptable to physicists in spite of its going against the principle of simplicity is its great mathematical beauty.
+This is a quality which cannot be defined, any more than beauty in art can be defined, but which people who study mathematics usually have no difficulty in appreciating._"---Paul Dirac